wrznr/os-osl-osc-2022/content.md

 count: false

 # Open Science
-## An introduction considering the specific context in Dresden
+## An introduction with an outlook to the SLUB Open Science Lab

 ---